 - In all the samples, the private crypto keys are blatantly exposed [example] and there is no sample showing how to protect them in a prod environment.

 - All the samples create a network in which all the nodes are running on the same computer.
 There is no sample showing how to create a real-world network spanning multiple computers

-- the list goes on and on… basically there is no sample showing how to write a production quality app
+- the list goes on.
+Basically there is no sample showing how to write a production quality app

 - Incorrect documentation: Worse than missing documentation is incorrect documentation and Fabric is full of it. e.g., instructions on https://github.com/hyperledger/fabric-samples/tree/release-1.3/balance-transfer/typescript say that Node.js v6.9.0 – 6.10.0 ( Node v7+ is not supported ) is required whereas the instructions elsewhere say that Node.js v8.4.0 or higher.
 Even the HL Fabric prerequisites say that If you will be developing applications for Hyperledger Fabric leveraging the Hyperledger Fabric SDK for Node.js, you will need to have version 8.9.x of Node.js installed.
 I kept a screenshot of the incorrect documentation here in case it gets fixed later.
 This e.g., caused me lot of trouble and wasted time.
 As I found out thae hard way, in reality Node.js v6.9.0-6.10.0 will land you in trouble.
 This is because Promises were introduced only in version 8 of Node.